zitadel/zitadel/docs/docs/concepts/customerportal/instances.md

 ## Detail

-The detail shows you general information about your instance, which options you have and what the state on your usage is.
+The detail shows you general information about your instance, which options you have and your usage.